dat-ecosystem-archive/docs/docs/faq.md

 Dat tracks all of the changes to files, but doesn't currently save a backup of those files.
 To save backups your current data in your dat, you can use [dat-backup](http://npmjs.org/dat-backup) and [archiver-server](http://npmjs.org/archiver-server).
 We plan to bake this into the CLI tool and desktop app soon.

+### What happens if Dat (the organization/group) disappears?
+Will all my files get lost or be inaccessible?

+No. Dat doesn't import or copy your data anywhere, just simply scans and stores filesystem metadata while tracking your changes to the data.
+This means that you can easily move your data around and keep it intact in its original form on the filesystem.
+You can even simultaneously host your data on HTTP along with Dat to ensure backwards compatibility with existing web tools.

 ### How is Dat different than IPFS?

 IPFS and Dat share a number of underlying similarities but address different problems.
 Both deduplicate content-addressed pieces of data and have a mechanism for searching for peers who have a specific piece of data.
 Both have implementations which work in modern Web browsers, as well as command line tools.